 All the games have an option for speed of presentation.
 Children vary considerably in response time.
 Many children will know the correct answers but miss signalling them if the speed is set too fast; later, they may become impatient if the speed is too slow.
 You will be given a choice of speeds ranging from one to nine.
-One is the fastest and nine is the slowest.
-Type in the speed you consider appropriate, and the TEACHER OPTION will move on to the next question.
+One is the fastest (about 1 second) and nine is the slowest (about 9 seconds).
+Type in the speed you consider appropriate, and the CHANGE OPTION will move on to the next question.